grafana/pyroscope/examples/golang-push/migrating-from-standard-pprof/README.md

 Originally in the pre-pyroscope code, the `main.go` file used the standard `net/http/pprof` package for profiling.
 This setup is common and straightforward but lacks continuous profiling and real-time analysis capabilities.

-The functions `gatherClues`, `analyzeEvidence`, `interviewWitnesses`, `chaseSuspect`, and `solveMystery` were designed to simulate different CPU loads using busy loops.
-This approach provided a clear representation of various workloads in the pprof profiler.

 ### Post-Pyroscope migration

 In the post-pyroscope code, to leverage the advanced features of Pyroscope, we made the following changes: